PaulTreanor/urltodo/README.md

 ```

 ## Testing
-There's a comprehensive testing suite written with Playwright.
+The tests are written in Playwright.
 ```bash
 npm run test
 ```